-Dr. Judith Hochman serves as head of The Windward School, a renowned elementary and middle school for students with language-based learning disabilities in New York.
-At Windward, The Hochman Method is developed, yields tremendous success for students, and receives international recognition.
+Dr. Judith Hochman serves as head of The Windward School, a renowned elementary and middle school in New York for students with language-based learning disabilities.
+At Windward, the Hochman Method is introduced, yields tremendous success for students, and receives national recognition.

 The Windward Teacher Training Institute is established.
 Teachers from schools across the nation attend courses about the Hochman Method.
 Basic Writing Skills by Dr. Hochman is published.

 Dr. Hochman consults with New Dorp High School on Staten Island in an effort to embed the method in all subjects and grades school-wide.
 Improvements were noted in standardized test scores.

 Dr. Hochman publishes Teaching Basic Writing Skills: Strategies for Effective Expository Writing Instruction.

 The award-winning feature article, “The Writing Revolution,” is published in The Atlantic about the role of The Hochman Method in the turnaround of New Dorp High School.
 In the same year, The Windward School names the building housing the teacher training institute for its founder, Dr. Judith C. Hochman.

 The Writing Revolution is incorporated and receives its 501c3 status as a nonprofit organization.
 TWR hires its first faculty members, Toni-Ann Vroom and Dina Zoleo, and begins partnering with Washington, D.C. and New York City schools.

 The Writing Revolution hires its founding Executive Director, Jacqueline M. Kelly.

 The Writing Revolution grows and reaches approximately 1,500 educators and 45,000 students.